 Arley real estate is some of the most expensive in Alabama, although Arley house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Arley isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Arley are a mix of both white- and blue-collar jobs.
+Arley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Arley is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Arley who work in sales jobs (14.47%), office and administrative support (9.21%), and healthcare (8.55%).

-Arley’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Arley’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Arley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Arley does not have a public transit system used by locals to get to and from work.

 The per capita income in Arley in 2010 was $15,427, which is low income relative to Alabama and the nation.
 This equates to an annual income of $61,708 for a family of four.
 Arley also has one of the higher rates of people living in poverty in the nation, with 31.62% of its population below the federal poverty line.